-Whole-grain Substitution: If you have flour on hand and no groats, 2 cups buckwheat groats = 1.75 cups flour so you can use this measurement to use flour instead.
+Whole-grain Substitution: If you have flour on hand and no whole grain, typically 2 cups of grain will equal about 1.75 cups of flour.
+For example, 2 cups buckwheat groats = 1.75 cups flour so you can use this measurement to use flour instead.
 You can then blend all ingredients in the blender if you like, or mix in a bowl with a fork or electric mixer.

 How to Store and Freeze Waffles